lawmaster10/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 - **Multi-signature wallets** require multiple keys to authorize a transaction, distributing trust and securing funds.
 - **Hardware wallets** provide the highest level of security by keeping private keys completely offline, isolated from internet-connected devices.

-### Privacy Model and Chain Analysis
+### Privacy Model

+How private are your Bitcoin transactions?
 Bitcoin is **pseudonymous**, not anonymous.
-While addresses are not directly linked to real-world identities, transaction graph analysis can be used to cluster addresses and track the flow of funds.
+While your addresses are not directly linked to your real-world identity, transaction graph analysis can be used to cluster addresses and track the flow of funds.
 This risk is significantly increased by address reuse.
-Furthermore, **KYC/AML** (Know Your Customer/Anti-Money Laundering) regulations at exchanges create links between on-chain activity and real-world identities, creating privacy gaps.
+Furthermore, **KYC/AML** (Know Your Customer/Anti-Money Laundering) regulations at exchanges create links between your on-chain activity and real-world identity, creating privacy gaps.

-Common privacy practices include avoiding address reuse, using coin control, and optionally leveraging **CoinJoin-style tools** to reduce heuristic linking.
+Common privacy practices include avoiding address reuse and optionally leveraging **CoinJoin-style tools** to reduce heuristic linking.

-### Network Economics and Fee Markets
+### Network Economics

-As we discussed in the transaction prioritization section, Bitcoin's limited block space creates a competitive fee market.
-This economic dynamic becomes increasingly important over time, as fee revenue must eventually replace the diminishing block subsidy as the primary incentive for miners.

 At a system level, the miner **security budget** is total revenue paid to block producers over time: subsidy + fees (per block, per day, or per epoch).
 Expressed in BTC this is straightforward, but for gauging attack resistance the relevant unit is typically **USD per unit time**, since both miners and potential attackers procure hardware, facilities, and energy in fiat terms.
 As specialized hardware improves, the cost per hash declines; holding "hashes" constant does not hold attacker cost constant.
-What matters economically is the dollar cost to acquire and operate enough hashpower for long enough to reliably reorganize the chain.
+What matters economically is the dollar cost to acquire and operate enough hash rate for long enough to reliably reorg the chain.

 This framing underscores a long‑run concern: the subsidy halves roughly every four years (see Monetary Policy above).
 If transaction fees and/or BTC price do not rise sufficiently to offset successive halvings, the USD‑denominated security budget trends lower.
-A materially smaller budget can lead to miner exits, weaker competition for blocks, and a lower dollar cost for would‑be attackers to rent or acquire a majority share of hashrate for a window of time.
+A materially smaller budget can lead to miner exits, weaker competition for blocks, and a lower dollar cost for would‑be attackers to rent or acquire a majority share of hash rate for a window of time.
 In the limit (around 2140) the subsidy falls to ~0, so durable **fee demand** must carry the full security budget—via payments, L2 settlements, inscriptions, batched rollup data, and other valuable uses of block space.
 Healthy fee markets over the cycle are therefore not a cosmetic metric; they are the funding mechanism for Bitcoin’s long‑term security.

 ### Network Resilience and Antifragility